The Origin

 The Second Life (The Builder)

-The Third Life (The Student)
+The Third Life (The Researcher)

 Core Philosophy